gamberooni/kind-k8s-demo/README.md

 IP_ARRAY=($IPs)
 INTERNAL_IP=`echo ${IP_ARRAY[0]} | tr -d '"'`
 SUBNET="${INTERNAL_IP%.*}"
-if grep -q "/mnt/nfs_share ${SUBNET}.0/24(rw,sync,no_subtree_check)" /etc/exports
-then
+sudo sed -i '/^\/mnt\/nfs_share/d' /etc/exports
-  echo "NFS configuration to allow Docker containers to use NFS server already exists.
-Skipping..." else echo "Adding NFS configuration to allow Docker containers to use NFS server" echo "/mnt/nfs_share ${SUBNET}.0/24(rw,sync,no_subtree_check)" | sudo tee -a /etc/exports > /dev/null sudo exportfs -a sudo systemctl restart nfs-kernel-server fi
+echo "Adding NFS configuration to allow Docker containers to use NFS server" echo "/mnt/nfs_share ${SUBNET}.0/24(rw,sync,no_subtree_check)" | sudo tee -a /etc/exports > /dev/null sudo exportfs -a sudo systemctl restart nfs-kernel-server
 ```

-We will also have to create a new storage class with Retain `reclaimPolicy`.
+We will also have to create a new storage class with Retain `reclaimPolicy` so that when the pod is destroyed, the PersistentVolumeClaim won't be deleted as well.

 ```
 apiVersion: storage.k8s.io/v1